ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb_2.md

 -- Cached state of if the switch is on or off local isSwitchOn = false

--- Function to rotate the switch when the trigger is interacted with function OnTriggerInteracted()
+-- Function to rotate the switch up, turn on the light, and set interaction label function TurnOn()
-    -- Flips the cached state of if the switch is on or off isSwitchOn = not isSwitchOn

-    if isSwitchOn then
-        -- Rotate the switch up and turn on the light Switch:RotateTo(ROTATION_ON, TIME_ROTATE, true)
+    Switch:RotateTo(ROTATION_ON, TIME_ROTATE, true)
     Light.visibility = Visibility.INHERIT
     Trigger.interactionLabel = LABEL_WHEN_ON
-    else
+end

-        -- Rotate the switch down and turn off the light Switch:RotateTo(ROTATION_OFF, TIME_ROTATE, true)
+-- Function to rotate the switch down, turn off the light, and set interaction label function TurnOff()
+    Switch:RotateTo(ROTATION_OFF, TIME_ROTATE, true)
     Light.visibility = Visibility.FORCE_OFF
     Trigger.interactionLabel = LABEL_WHEN_OFF
+end

+-- Function to change the switch state and turn on/off the like function OnTriggerInteracted()
+    -- Flips the cached state of if the switch is on or off isSwitchOn = not isSwitchOn

+    -- Turns on or off the switch/light based on cached state if isSwitchOn then
+        TurnOn()
+    else
+        TurnOff()
     end
 end